erhant/project-euler/ethernaut/13-Gatekeeper-One.md

 2. Unless you are extremely lucky, the transaction will be rejected by this gate.
 That is ok, because we want to debug it!

-3. Debug the transaction in Remix to get to the [`GAS`](https://github.com/crytic/evm-opcodes) opcode, which is what `gasleft()` is doing.
+3. Debug the transaction in Remix to get to the [`GAS`](https://github.com/crytic/evm-opcodes) opcode, which is what `gasleft()` is doing in the background.
 There, we will look at the `remaining gas` field in "Step Details".
 You can easily get there in several ways:

     - Clicking "Click _here_ to jump where the call reverted." and then going backward a bit until you find the opcode.
     - Putting a breakpoint to the line with `gasleft()` and clicking right arrow at the debugger, which will go very close to that opcode.